-Metal zips & pullers used for Younger & Older Children’s garments/products should be of Non-Ferrous metal to allow them to pass through metal detection.
+Metal zips & pullers used for Younger & Older Children’s Garments Accessories /products should be of Non-Ferrous metal to allow them to pass through metal detection.
 Brass base.
 No Metal zips are to be used for any Nursery or Babies products.

 Zip Requirements for Childrenswear

 - Zips must be plastic and have solid dtm top cob stops.

 - Claw top stops are not to be used on any Children’s zips.

 - Cut Coil Zips are not to be used in Children’s garments.

 - Plastic zippers must not use top stops that allow the slider to be removed from the stringer.
 E style cob stop required.

 - Bottom stops that are formed from welding the monofilament teeth are only allowed on invisible zippers

 - Top stops must not have any Injection Flashing remaining (see above ) they must be removed properly during manufacturing as they can cause scratches on a Childs skin.